top of page

 • Supporting coordinated movement through the spine and lower body

-These approaches focus on improving mobility around the affected region and supporting more balanced movement of the spine.
+These approaches focus on improving mobility around the affected region and supporting more balanced movement of the spine, pelvis, and lower body.

 Physiotherapy

-Physiotherapy often focuses on restoring stability and control around the spine while reducing excessive load on irritated structures.
+Physiotherapy often focuses on restoring stability, strength, and control around the spine while reducing excessive load on irritated structures.
+This is especially important when lumbar radiculopathy affects sitting, walking, lifting, work, exercise, or sport.

 Rehabilitation may involve: